polopt/realstate/system/guide/kohana/files.md

 # Cascading Filesystem

-The Kohana filesystem is a hierarchy of similar directory structures that cascade.
-The hierarchy in Kohana (used when a file is loaded by [Kohana::find_file]) is in the following order:
+The Kohana filesystem is a heirarchy of similar directory structures that cascade.
+The heirarchy in Kohana (used when a file is loaded by [Kohana::find_file]) is in the following order:

 1. **Application Path**
    Defined as `APPPATH` in `index.php`.
 The default value is `application`.

 2. **Module Paths**
    This is set as an associative array using [Kohana::modules] in `APPPATH/bootstrap.php`.
-Each of the values of the array will be searched **in the order that the modules are defined**.
+Each of the values of the array will be searched **in the order that the modules are added**.

 3. **System Path**
    Defined as `SYSPATH` in `index.php`.
 The default value is `system`.
 All of the main or "core" files and classes are defined here.